rancherlabs/cfl-summit-lab/README.md

 1. Follow the steps to add the helm repo and create the `cattle-system` namespace.
 Choose the `latest` helm repository
 2. From step 3 onwards, in this lab the "Rancher-generated TLS certificate" approach is recommended, where cert-manager will need to be installed (step 4)
 3. For step 5, a hostname is needed for Rancher.
-You can use your own custom domain name, however for lab purposes it is recommended to generate a quick hostname with `.nip.io`, just append this to your Rancher node Public IP: eg, `5.6.7.8.nip.io`
+You can use your own custom domain name, however for lab purposes, it is recommended to generate a quick hostname with `.nip.io`, just append this to your Rancher node Public IP: eg, `5.6.7.8.nip.io`
-   1. If you are unsure about the nodes Public IP, use: `curl ifconfig.io` from the command line on the node
+   1. If you are unsure about the Public IP, use: `curl ifconfig.io` from the command line on the node
    2. Use this hostname for the `--set hostname` flag when running `helm install`, eg: `--set hostname=5.6.7.8.nip.io`
    3. Supply a bootstrap password to use when logging into Rancher for the first time with the `--set bootstrapPassword` flag
    4. Replace the `<CHART_REPO>` portion of the `helm install` command with `latest`, if latest was the repo chosen in the first step of this exercise